MicrosoftDocs/azure-devops-docs/docs/test/includes/prerequisites-run.md

 - You must be added to a project.
 To get added, [Add users to a project or team](../../organizations/security/add-users-team-project.md).
 - To view or run manual or automated tests, you must have **Basic** access or higher.

-To learn more, see [Set permissions and access for testing](../../organizations/security/set-permissions-access-test.md).
+To learn more, see [Manual test access and permissions](../manual-test-permissions.md).